aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

 ---
-title: "Aptos Keyless Integration Guide"
+title: "Aptos Keyless"
 ---

+## Aptos Keyless Integration Guide

 Aptos Keyless allows your users to set up an Aptos blockchain account from their existing Google accounts, rather than from a traditional secret key or mnemonic.
 In a nutshell, with Aptos Keyless, a user’s blockchain account is their Google account.
 In the future, Aptos Keyless will support many OpenID Connect (OIDC) providers, not just Google.